There are a number of specific recommendations for advising the public to keep safe social distancing when in parks or on trails

 The City of Siloam Springs Board of Directors unanimously adopted the master plan for City Lake, which includes partnering with Ozark Off Road Cyclists (OORC) to bring much needed improvements to the property.
 With a variety of topography and ecological systems, we believe City Lake is a natural candidate for outdoor activity to include walking, hiking, trail running, cycling, paddling and wildlife education.

-The trail systems stacked loops will create a platform for the residents of Western Benton County to develop the bike handling skills necessary to adopt mountain biking as a healthy lifestyle choice, all on a single park property.
+The trail system's stacked loops create a platform for the residents of Western Benton County to develop the bike handling skills necessary to adopt mountain biking as a healthy lifestyle choice, all on a single park property.
 From the skills course and pump track located close to the main parking area mountain bikers will have easy access to the beginner loop.
-The beginner trails will connect to the more intermediate trails where riders will find more challenging elevation, as well as access to the directional flow trails.
-Secondary parking is planned for direct access to the intermediate and flow trails.
+The beginner trails connect to the more intermediate trails where riders will find more challenging elevation, as well as access to the directional flow trails.
+Secondary parking provides direct access to the intermediate and flow trails.

 The Ozark Off-Road Cyclists are overseeing the City Lake Park improvements.
 Visit www.ozarkoffroadcyclists.org for more information on Ozark Off-Road Cyclists.